Coldcard/firmware/README.md

 ### MacOS

-You'll probably need to install these at least these packages:
+You'll probably need to install at least these packages:

     brew install sdl2 gcc-arm-embedded